danyangl6/IGAIL/README.md

 Wenliang Liu*, Danyang Li*, Erfan Aasi, Daniela Rus, Roberto Tron, Calin Belta.
 Interpretable Imitation Learning via Generative Adversarial STL Inference and Control, NEUS 2025

-The code will come soon.
+**Note:** We are currently organizing and finalizing the code.
+It will be available here soon.
+Stay tuned!